michalrus/interview/README.md

-  * maybe making `Runner.killer` not a Process, but an IO thread, would be more correct (as it’s meant to kill not just a process/node, but the whole application).
+  * maybe making `Runner.killer` not a Process, but an IO thread, would be more correct (as it’s meant to kill not just a process/node, but the whole application),

+  * add pretty pictures to this README.md from Wikipedia? =)

 * Probably, a Prelude should be used that is saner than the default one. `ClassyPrelude`, perhaps?